mstatt/tr-102/README.md

 >>gulp publishtest

---Now open the index.html file in the test directory with a text editor.
+--Open the main.js file in the dev directory.
+(It is obfuscated)
---Notice that there are no blanklines or comments.

 --Now open the package.json file in the project directory with a text editor.
 --Notice that version # has been incremented.